DTT2411/DTSurveyAnalytics/README.md

 #### 5. `update` Function
 - Requests and validates name of respondent to add data for.
-- Provides command options `one` and `all`
+- Provides command options `one` and `all`. <br>
-- Prints out the respondent's existing responses for each question and confirms that user wishes to proceed with update.<br>

 If `one` was selected:
+- Prints out the respondent's existing responses for each question and confirms that user wishes to proceed with update.
+- Requests and validates the question number the user wishes to update data for.
+- Requests and validates the value to be amended.
+- Targets the corresponding cell in the survey sheet and updates with new value.
+- Returns user to command menu after completion.

+If `all` was selected:
-- Print out the respondent's current responses, confirm if user wishes to proceed with update.
+- Prints out the respondent's existing responses for each question and confirms that user wishes to proceed with update.
 - Loops through the list of full questions, printing each question and requesting value input.
 - Value input is validated before next question is raised.
-- Once all questions have received valid responses, the results are packed into a list and appended to a new row at the bottom of the survey sheet.
+- Once all questions have received valid responses, the results are packed into a list and added to the respondent's corresponding row in the survey sheet
 - Returns user to command menu after completion.

-If `all` was selected:
-- Print out the respondent's current responses, confirm if user wishes to proceed with update.
-- Loops through the list of full questions, printing each question and requesting value input.

 **Flowchart:**<br>
 ![Update function flowchart](assets/images/update_function_flowchart.png)